 The personal belling technique

 If you are right-handed, use your right hand.
 If left-handed, use your left.
-Hold the bell vertically in front of you at the level of your root charge (just below your genital area) and a few inches/centimetres from your body.
+Hold the bell vertically in front of you, with the dome at the level of your root charge (just below your genital area) and a few inches/centimetres from your body.

-At the end of the exhalation, ring the bell once and then move it vertically upwards over your navel, past the centre of your chest, your throat and your forehead, finishing above your head, as far as your arm will reach while still holding the bell vertical.
-Before the sound of the bell fades, turn the handle 90 degrees in a clockwise direction as seen from above, which will have the effect of sealing and reinforcing the effects of the belling.
-If the sound of the bell does not last long enough, you will need to ring it again, more vigorously.
+At the end of the third exhalation, ring the bell once and move it vertically upwards over your navel, past the centre of your chest, your throat, and the cerntre of your forehead, finishing above your head, as far as your arm will reach while still holding the bell vertical.
+Before the sound of the bell fades, turn the handle 90 degrees in a clockwise direction, as seen from above, which will have the effect of sealing and reinforcing the effects of the belling.
+If the sound of the bell does not last long enough, you will need to ring it again more vigorously.

 Breathe in as you raise the bell and receive the sound in your central channel of energy, which runs up the centre of your body.
 Hold your breath briefly at the top when you twist the bell, and then breathe out and take a few deep breaths before ringing it again and repeating the technique.